Online education: The foundations of online teaching Quiz Answers

 Select all that apply

-• Read direction and text together
+• Read directions and text together

 • Have students follow along with notes or models when applicable.